makikorp/tf_ansible_CassandraCluster/README.md

 The Ansible Playbook "Installcassandra" will install Cassandra on the VPC

 I use the tarball for the installation, because Apt install will automatically start Cassandra.
-We want the Cassandra to start using the Ec2Snitch and the seeds ips, rpc_address, and listen_address, that were assigned with in Terraform and with the python script.
+We want the Cassandra to start using the cassandra.yaml file that has been programmatically modified with the Ec2Snitch and the seeds ips, rpc_address, and listen_address, that were assigned with in Terraform and with the python script.

 Terraform will output the IP addresses of the EC2 machines.